stevegr74/Spectrum-128k-Emulator/README.md

 - Standard library only (no external dependencies)
 - Incremental development (no large rewrites)
-- Behaviour verified with tests and ZEXDOC
+- Behaviour verified with tests, ZEXDOC, and ZEXALL
 - Clear separation between emulation and UI
 - Headless tooling for reproducible debugging